Mean-field dynamics of an infinite-range interacting quantum system: chaos, dynamical phase transition, and localisation: Global mean-field interactions

-In the following, we focus on quenches to the Ising model, i.e., $\eta_{\rm final}=0$, \begin{itemize} \item \texttt{quench I}: $(0,0)\rightarrow (0,g)$, \item \texttt{quench II}: $(-\pi/4,0)\rightarrow (0,g)$, \end{itemize} and study the dynamics of the time-dependent order parameter $\phi^{\rm z}$, the half-chain entanglement entropy $S(t)$, and the maximal Lyapunov exponent $\lambda(t)$ as obtained from the Bennetin algorithm (see \fref{fig:dpt slices}).
-We observe that the convergence of the order parameter in the chaotic dynamical phase requires a large system size for which we can not calculate the Lyapunov exponents.
+In the following, we focus on quenches to the Ising model, i.e., $\eta_{\rm final}=0$, \begin{itemize} \item \texttt{quench I}: $(0,0)\rightarrow (0,g)$, \item \texttt{quench II}: $(-\pi/4,0)\rightarrow (0,g)$, \end{itemize} and study the dynamics of the time-dependent order parameter $\phi^{\rm z}$, the half-chain entanglement entropy $S(t)$, and the largest finite-time Lyapunov exponent $\lambda(t)$ as obtained from the Bennetin algorithm (see \fref{fig:dpt slices}).
+We observe that the convergence of the order parameter in the chaotic dynamical phase requires a large system size for which we can not calculate the finite-time Lyapunov exponents.
 The latter is, therefore, calculated with a smaller system size.
 More details on the convergence of the results are discussed in \aref{app:dpt}.
 In the \texttt{quench I}, we observe a first-order dynamical phase transition in $\overline{\phi^{\rm z}}$, which is accompanied by a first-order transition in the long-time entropy growth ${\rm d}S/{\rm d}t$.
 Below the critical point $g^*=2$, the dynamics are essentially described by a product state whose transverse magnetization vanishes.
 Above the critical point in the dynamical ferromagnetic phase, the long-time entropy growth increases with $g$, and the dynamical order parameter decreases with $g$ (see also \fref{fig:dpt trajectories}).
-In the \texttt{quench I}, the maximal Lyapunov exponent vanishes, which is consistent with the observed regularity of the trajectories of $\phi^{\rm z}(t)$ (see also \fref{fig:dpt trajectories}).
-In the \texttt{quench II}, we observe a transition to the chaotic dynamical phase with large fluctuations in the dynamical order parameter and the long-time entropy growth.
-We numerically find \textit{finite} Lyapunov exponents in the \textit{chaotic} dynamical phase.
+In the \texttt{quench I}, the largest finite-time Lyapunov exponent vanishes, which is consistent with the observed regularity of the trajectories of $\phi^{\rm z}(t)$ (see also \fref{fig:dpt trajectories}).

+In the \texttt{quench II}, we observe a transition to the chaotic dynamical phase with high sensitivity of the dynamical order parameter and the long-time entropy growth with respect the the final quench parameters.
+We numerically find \textit{non-vanishing} finite-time Lyapunov exponents in the \textit{chaotic} dynamical phase.